BlossomFox/BlossomOS/README.md

 Voxel Fantasy Project

-Ultra Modded Experiences for Java Edition of MC
+The MCMMORPG Experience for Java Edition